ForgeRock/forgerock-android-sdk/README.md

 ## Contributing

-If you would like to contribute to this project you can fork the repository, clone it to your machine and get started.
+If you would like to contribute to this project, please see the [contributions guide](./CONTRIBUTION.md).

 <!------------------------------------------------------------------------------------------------------------------------------------>
 <!-- LEGAL -->